k8ssandra/cass-operator/README.md

 ## Contributing

-If you wish to file a bug, enhancement proposal or have other questions, use the issues in this repository or in the [k8ssandra/k8ssandra](https://github.com/k8ssandra/k8ssandra) repository.
-PRs should target this repository and you can link the PR to issue repository with ``k8ssandra/k8ssandra#ticketNumber`` syntax.
+If you wish to file a bug, enhancement proposal or have other questions, use the issues in this repository.
+We also accept PRs from the community.

 For other means of contacting, check [k8ssandra community](https://k8ssandra.io/community/) resources.